owk24/capstoneModelling/README.md

 # Capstone modelling
-Modelling various enzyematic reactions for creating honey without bees.
+Modelling various enzymatic reactions for creating honey without bees.

 Python version used is `3.8.5`